cakephp/cakephp/src/Datasource/README.md

-A repository is a class capable of interfacing with a data source using operations such as `find`, `save` and  `delete` by using intermediate query objects for expressing commands to the data store and returning Entities as the single result unit of such system.
+A repository is a class capable of interfacing with a data source using operations such as `find`, `save` and  `delete` by using intermediate query objects for expressing commands to the data store and returning Entities as the single result unit of such a system.

 In the case of a Relational database, a Repository would be a `Table`, which can be return single or multiple `Entity` objects by using a `Query`.